dudusleepy/INDE577_Final/Unsupervised/2. PCA/README.md

 - Each point in the plot represents a data sample, now described by two principal components.
 - These principal components capture the directions in the data that maximize variance, effectively summarizing the essential data characteristics.

-## Using PCA for Genre Clustering with the Spotify Dataset

-In this PCA project, we leverage the Spotify dataset to cluster songs into genres based on their audio features.
-This analysis demonstrates how PCA can reduce dimensionality and extract relevant information, making it a valuable tool for music-related tasks.

 ## How to Use